sombriks/sombriks-hq/assets/posts/0003-a-few-lines-about-npm-projects-and-history.md

-# Words about package registries, build tools, past, present and future.
+# Words about package registries, build tools, past, present and future

 You see, when i got into this train it already was on move.
 Internet.
 Databases.
 Servers.
 Clients.

 All the stuff we still have nowadays.

 But back in 2007, i didn't had the slightest idea, for example, what a public registry would be.

 When i needed to setup a java project, i used to start creating the eclipse project, then downloading every dependency.
 One by one.